 Sunflower seeds have phosphorus, magnesium and vitamin B6.
 They are also rich in vitamin E – a powerful antioxidant.
 This is important in regulating and maintaining the function of the immune system.

-Mussels, lobsters and all kinds of crustaceans – they contain zinc that is extremely useful for our immune system.
+Finally, mussels, lobsters and all kinds of crustaceans are the last in this superfoods list, but not in importance.
+They contain zinc that is extremely useful for your immune system.